 Appear as angular depressions in the skin with sharp vertical edges.
 Resembling scars left by Chicken Pox, boxcar acne scars may be shallow or deep and are most often found on the cheeks and temples.
 They can be removed with the use of laser therapy, augmentation, dermabrasion and excision.

 These are generally wide and shallow and give the skin a wavelike appearance.
 These scars are caused by damage under the surface of the skin can be removed with the use of laser therapy augmentation, dermabrasion and excision.

 These are generally left by more severe types of acne that cause cysts and nodules.
 Typically appearing on the back and chest (less commonly on the face and neck), hypertrophic acne scars may decrease in size with the passage of time and can be removed via excision, and steroid injections.

-Coastal Valley Dermatology is committed to providing state-of-the-art rejuvenation procedures and techniques that allow our patients to feel youthful and confident.
+Coastal Valley Dermatology is committed to providing state-of-the-art, non-surgical rejuvenation treatments and techniques that allow our patients to feel youthful and confident.
 Schedule your consultation in person or via Telehealth video visit with Dr. Roya Javid at 831-293-8458.